jenna-jordan/jenna-jordan.github.io/_posts/2025-10-15-data-mesh-dbt.md

 #### Applied to dbt

-Before describing how you should apply this principle to dbt, I must first acknowledge something: I think it is highly unlikely that Zhamak would agree that is even possible to create a self-serve data platform in accordance with her vision using dbt.
+Before describing how you should apply this principle to dbt, I must first acknowledge something: I think it is highly unlikely that Zhamak would agree that it is even possible to create a self-serve data platform in accordance with her vision using dbt.
 Zhamak has spent a considerable amount of time and effort creating her vision of a true self-serve data platform with her company’s product, [Nextdata OS](https://www.nextdata.com/product).

 So, I am not going to even try to recommend you implement this principle with dbt, especially with respect to the decentralization component.
 Instead, I am going to focus on a sub-principle: that it should be as easy as possible for new domain teams to get started producing their first data products.